kragen/dumpulse/README.md

 Protocol
 --------

-The heartbeat message consists of 8 bytes: a four-byte little-endian Adler-32 checksum of the other four bytes, a single byte with the constant value 241, a single-byte variable ID identifying the variable to update (from 0 to 63), a byte indicating the ostensible identity of
+The heartbeat message consists of 8 bytes: a four-byte big-endian Adler-32 checksum of the other four bytes, a single byte with the constant value 241, a single-byte variable ID identifying the variable to update (from 0 to 63), a byte indicating the ostensible identity of